ixdbelfast/ixdbelfast.github.io/modules/IXD302/IXD302-Master-Apprentice-Responsive-Storytelling.md

 The second exercise is focused at a slightly more micro level.
 We're looking at :hover effects and creating prototypes that can then be rolled into the final page.

-Design :hover buttons in Illustrator and provide a PDF for the students with off and on states.
-Get them to build them.
-I COULD PROVIDE THE .AI FILES AS A BONUS, ADDED VALUE.
+Design :hover buttons in Illustrator with off and on states and  build them.

 + http://tympanus.net/Development/CreativeLinkEffects/